-Bulamu Leadership Team
+Meet Bulamu Healthcare’s Leadership Team

-Board of Directors & Staff
+Bulamu Healthcare Board of Directors

 Richard Chandler, MBA

-In Dick’s management career, he was CEO of three companies in the healthcare field: Abbey Medical (1977-1982), which operated a nationwide chain of home medical equipment stores; Sunrise Medical (1983-1999), a NYSE-listed global manufacturer of wheelchairs, respiratory equipment, and other medical devices; and Freedom Scientific (2000-2002), a market leader in technology products for the blind.
+In Dick’s management career, he was CEO of three healthcare companies: Abbey Medical (1977-1982), which operated a nationwide chain of home medical equipment stores; Sunrise Medical (1983-1999), a NYSE-listed global manufacturer of wheelchairs, respiratory equipment, and other medical devices, which he founded in 1983; and Freedom Scientific (2000-2002), a market leader in technology products for the blind.
 Earlier, he held management positions with Bell & Howell Co. and Sara Lee Corporation.
-Chandler graduated from Princeton University with a BA in history, earned his MBA in marketing from the University of Chicago, and was awarded a License (Masters) in International Economics from the Catholic University of Louvain in Belgium.
+Chandler graduated from Princeton University with a BA in history, earned an MBA in marketing from the University of Chicago, and was awarded a License (Masters) in International Economics from the Catholic University of Louvain in Belgium.

-Co-founder, President and Director
+CEO and Director

 John Schniedwind, MBA, CFA

 John Schniedwind is a seasoned investment professional with over 25 years of experience managing a variety of investment strategies for institutional and retail clients.
 Since joining the Bulamu board in 2015, he has handled the organization’s legal, financial and administrative matters.
 For 15 years he served as Senior Vice President of American Century Investments in Mountain View, CA with oversight of a $7 billion equities portfolio.
 Prior to that, he was Senior VP for Research at Benham Management Company, also in Mountain View.
 John began his career as a management consultant with Arthur Andersen and Company.